Amalgamated Investment and Property Co Ltd v John Walker & Sons Ltd: Judgment

-The Court of Appeal said the listing took effect on 27 September, when the Secretary signed the listing papers.
-However the contract was not frustrated.
+The Court of Appeal said the listing took effect on 27 September, when the Secretary of State signed the listing papers (and thus common mistake did not apply, since when the contract was signed on the 25th of September, the building was not listed).

+However the contract was not frustrated either.
 It held that Amalgamated had taken on the risk that the building could be listed.
-This was shown by the nature of their pre-contractual enquiries.
-So the listing did not make the contract something radically different from that contemplated by the parties.
+This was shown by the nature of their pre-contractual enquiries, and the nature of buying real estate includes the inherent risk of properties being listed.
+Crucially, there was no term in the contract stating that the purchase was subject to the buyers acquiring planning permission for redevelopment, and as such the listing did not make the contract something radically different from that contemplated by the parties, and so frustration did not apply.

+Subsequent Developments

+Following the case's verdict, the building was not redeveloped. it was subsequently used by the rag trade, and was also squatted in.
+Another proposed development in 2006 similarly failed to gain approval.
+As of 2025, it remains listed, and is part of the London branch of the Hult International Business School.